 This three or four night taster cruise is a perfect way to experience life aboard a small cruise ship exploring the Scottish islands on the beautiful west coast of Scotland.

 Do as little or as much as you want.
-Sit back and enjoy the trip as you travel through the Sounds and sea lochs; view the spectacular mountains and fast running tides that make extraordinary spiral patterns and glassy runs in the sea; marvel at the headland lighthouses and castles and all the wildlife and, if you want, become involved in working the ex-tall ship St Hilda or our wee ship Seahorse II.
+Sit back and enjoy the trip as you travel through the Sounds and sea lochs; view the spectacular mountains and fast running tides that make extraordinary spiral patterns and glassy runs in the sea; marvel at the headland lighthouses and castles and all the wildlife and, if you want, become involved in working our wee small ships.

 The sheltered waters are perfect for learning to sail against a spectacular backdrop of pristine coastline, mountains and forests.
 For extra fun, bring your kayak and windsurfer, swim from the boat or go ashore on remote islands to explore.
 Also don't forget your walking boots for spectacular island walks with wonderful views of the Sounds.

 Please note that your voyage is weather dependent.
 Weather doesn't just mean good or bad weather.
 There are many considerations such as tidal gates, wind direction and strength, the strength and direction of currents, overfalls, and fetch.
 Depending upon the weather and nature’s conditions, wildlife viewing varies.